perrywortman/sip/README.md

 My ultra-minimal SCSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
 Here are some of the other more interesting things you'll find here:

-* Bourbon (http://bourbon.io), Neat (http://neat.bourbon.io), Bitters (http://bitters.bourbon.io) and Refills (http://refills.bourbon.io) â€” Bourbon provides a lightweight Sass library (similar to Compass).
+* Bourbon (http://bourbon.io), Neat (http://neat.bourbon.io), Bitters (http://bitters.bourbon.io) and Refills (http://refills.bourbon.io) &mdash; Bourbon provides a lightweight Sass library (similar to Compass).

 	* Neat extends bourbon and provides a nice and lightweight grid framework as a base for this project.
 Refills and Bitters provide additional styling and UI elements.
 I suggest you visit each of these projects to learn more and how to use them.